Hamilton the Exhibit is now open at Northerly Island. For questions and to learn more about it, go here.

 During the winter and early spring (November - April), the Northerly Island fieldhouse is open on Saturdays and Sundays, from 10 am to 4 pm.
-The rest of the year, the fieldhouse is open daily, from 9 am to 5 pm.
+The rest of the year, the fieldhouse is open daily, from 10 am to 4 pm.
+It is closed during Bears’ home games and permitted special events.
 When the fieldhouse is open, staff is available to answer questions about the island and provide information on a discovery tour.

 The Huntington Bank Pavilion at Northerly Island is located at the northern end of the island.
 The 2013 season brought a variety of improvements and expansions to this popular lakefront facility, including an upgraded stage, expanded state-of-the-art sound and lights, new seating and more grassy space throughout the venue.
 The newly redeveloped lawn now allows for flexible capacity up to 30,000 patrons while still offering sweeping panoramic views of Chicago’s lakefront.
 Since its opening night featuring Earth, Wind and Fire in 2007, the pavilion has brought a wealth of talent to the beautiful park-like setting of Northerly Island.
 Check out the current schedule and purchase tickets now.